flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 The HDD, on the other side, is formatted with a completely proprietary and undocumented filesystem called **FATX**.

 This was a brief introduction to the chain of trust that Microsoft implemented.
 Seems pretty simple right?
 Well, **something's odd**: The execution is controlled by the CPU, but this is an off-the-shelf chip, so how does it understand data encrypted with RC-4?
 The answer is that **it doesn't**, so somewhere in this console is an unencrypted piece of code that sets up the first stage of encryption.
-This code, in particular, was the target for most hackers that strived to crack this console after it launched.
+This code, in particular, was the target for most hackers who strived to crack this console after it launched.

 #### Bootstrap search {.tab}